discontinue/django-sync-server/README.rst

  description
 =============

-django-sync-server is a reusable application which implements a Mozilla Labs Weave server for Django.
+django-sync-server is a reusable application which implements a Firefox sync server for Django.

 ---------------------
 What is Firefox Sync?